nineties/planckforth/README.md

-# PlanckForth: Bootstrapping Forth from Handwritten Binary
+# PlanckForth: Bootstrapping Forth from Handwritten ELF Binary

 This project aims to bootstrap a Forth interpreter from hand-written tiny ELF binary, for fun.
 No practical use.